 Wondering about—or planning a trip to—Mexico City?
-I’ve got you covered with my Ultimate Mexico City Travel Guide!
-(Last updated February 2024)
+I’ve got you covered with this first-timer friendly Mexico City travel guide covering where to stay, what to eat, how to get around, and helpful tips to feel confident visiting CDMX.
+(Last updated January 2026)

 Why visit Mexico City?